Rachel Bloom: Personal life

 In 2015, Bloom married her boyfriend of six years, writer, actor, producer and director Dan Gregor.
 Her cousin, a rabbi, performed the ceremony.
 They have a daughter, born in March 2020.

 Bloom has a history of mental illness, having been diagnosed with depression, anxiety, and OCD, about which she has candidly spoken.

 On April 25, 2016, Bloom received the Visionary Award from the East West Players at their annual gala.
 The award seeks to honor "individuals who have raised the visibility of the Asian Pacific American (APA) community through their craft”; her show Crazy Ex-Girlfriend was lauded for its decision to cast an Asian-American male in a trope- and stereotype-subverting lead role.

 In 2016, on behalf of her work on Crazy Ex-Girlfriend, Bloom was honored by Planned Parenthood with the Excellence in Entertainment award as well as by the Los Angeles County Board of Supervisors for her work in promoting West Covina, the setting of the show.
 Also on behalf of Crazy Ex-Girlfriend, Bloom was given the key to the city of West Covina and raised funds for NAMI through a massive prop/costume auction.
 She also participated in The Unusual Suspects Theatre Company 2nd Annual CREATE-A-THON Fundraiser.
 In 2019, Bloom was honored by the Human Rights Campaign as an Ally for Equality, and received the Ana Huna Leadership Award from Miry's List, an organization that welcomes new arrival refugee families to America.

 Bloom hosted Teen Line's 2018 Food for Thought Brunch as well as Girls Rock Camp Foundation's first annual Girls to the Front benefit.
 In 2022, she was involved in a push to demand abortion protections from major studios, and in August 2024, she signed an open letter asking for better disability representation in Hollywood.

 On June 10, 2020, Bloom participated in the #ShareTheMicNow Instagram initiative.
 Fifty-two black women took over the Instagram feeds of 52 white women with large platforms, including Julia Roberts, Elizabeth Warren, and Diane von Fürstenberg to draw attention to their work to catalyze change.
 Bloom's Instagram account was taken over by author Christine Michel Carter.

 On November 18, 2020, Bloom was awarded the Lifesaver Award from ELEM/Youth in Distress in Israel, a nonprofit aiding youth in distress in Israel, at its Hats off to Heroes virtual gala.

-After the Hamas-led attack on Israel in October 2023, Bloom signed an open letter by Creative Community for Peace, calling for the world to "stand with Israel as it defends itself against a terrorist regime in Gaza that seeks Israel's destruction."
-In February 2024, Bloom headlined a comedy show fundraising for Israel, including Sheba Medical Center and The Koby Mandell Foundation.
+After the October 7 attacks in 2023, Bloom signed an open letter by Creative Community for Peace, calling for the world to "stand with Israel as it defends itself against a terrorist regime in Gaza that seeks Israel's destruction."
+In February 2024, Bloom headlined a comedy show raising funds to benefit Sheba Medical Center, the largest hospital in Israel, and the Koby Mandell Foundation, a charity that provides emotional support for bereaved children and their families.